Sultanate of Aussa: Sultanate

 The instability from this invasion had caused the Aussa state to suffer greatly.
 Aussa, once an important place had lost much of its political significance but had remained an extensive encampment frequented by innumerable Afars and Somalis as a place for perpetual fairs.

+From the end of the 18th century, the Mudaito pressed against the Haralla and the remaining Imamate structure from the eastern edge of Awsa.
+Sultan Hanfadhe Aydahis (r.
+1832–1862) brought this campaign to a close with a decisive victory at the Battle of Darma in 1834, consolidating Mudaito control over the sultanate.

 Sultan Mahammad ibn Hanfadhe defeated and killed Werner Munzinger in 1875, who was leading an Egyptian army into Ethiopia.